 These cute, fur-bundles of energy require just a wee bit of time to raise these little rascals, kitty proofing your home to ensure their safety.
 The rewards of raising a kitten are bountiful, full of play and ongoing entertainment.

 Warning: kittens have been known to affect human behavior in odd ways.

 Warning: don’t let age fool you.
-Older cats can be just as entertaining.
+Tear jerker here.

 If you can’t decide kitten or cat, then why not TAKE any combination of 2!
 You’ll find the cats will amuse themselves for hours on end.
 When adopting more than one shelter cat, make sure to have the cats meet and spend a little time together to ensure they get along.

 Warning: more than one cat can be…well, just see for yourself.